solliancenet/microsoft-mysql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 - Azure's periodic updates can impact the availability of applications.
 Flexible Server allows administrators [to set custom maintenance schedules.](https://docs.microsoft.com/azure/mysql/flexible-server/concepts-maintenance)

-- Implement retry logic to mitigate transient connectivity issues
+- Implement retry logic in your applications to mitigate transient connectivity issues:

   - To provide resiliency against more severe failures, like Azure service outages, implement the [circuit breaker pattern](https://docs.microsoft.com/azure/architecture/patterns/circuit-breaker) to avoid wasting application resources on operations that are likely to fail

 ## Troubleshoot app issues in Azure App Service